The College will each year receive an annual allocation of funds to support its learners aged 16-18 and over 19 students.

 Please complete all sections of the 16-18 Bursary/Discretionary Financial Support 19+ Discretionary Learner Support application form.

-For the 16–8 Bursary/Discretionary Financial Support you must be 18 or under on 31st August in the year in which you start your programme of study or if aged 19 or over on 31 August 2020 and are continuing on a study programme you began aged 16 to 18 (‘19+ continuers’), or you have an Education Health and Care Plan (EHCP).
+For the 16 –18 Bursary/Discretionary Financial Support you must be 18 or under on 31st August in the year in which you start your programme of study or if aged 19 or over on 31 August 2021 and are continuing on a study programme you began aged 16 to 18 (‘19+ continuers’), or you have an Education Health and Care Plan (EHCP).
+Other students over 19 can apply for support from the Adult Discretionary Learner Support Fund using this same application form.
+These bursaries do not assist students under 16 at 31 August 2021.
+For these students costs of course materials and travel (equipment, course handbooks, safety wear) are the responsibility of the parent/guardian.
+There are currently no bursaries for students on a 14-16 programme.

-Students are expected to maintain attendance at 100% and to meet expectations with regard to behaviour and homework/coursework as set out on your Student Contract and the College Code of Conduct.
+Students are expected to maintain attendance at 100% and to meet expectations with regard to behaviour and homework/coursework as set out on their Student Contract and the College Code of Conduct.

-Travel contribution - We will not fund travel for students who live within a 3 mile radius of the College unless there are exceptional or medical circumstances which will be treated on a case by case basis.
+Travel contribution - We will not fund travel for students who live within a 3-mile radius of the College unless there are exceptional or medical circumstances that will be treated on a case by case basis.
 Students should be aware that they will need to cover their own travel costs for the first month of College, as the travel assistance is paid in arrears.
-Students will be allocated travel assistance according their mileage to college, £12 a week for 3 to 7 miles and £14 a week for over 7 miles.
+Students will be allocated travel assistance according to their mileage to college, £12 a week for 3 to 7 miles and £14 a week for over 7 miles.
 We will also take into account the cost of the travel tickets being purchased.
-If you purchase a more expensive ticket, then please appeal in writing.
-If travel assistance is agreed, you will need to present your tickets at the end of each 4 week period to Student Services, please see table below.
+If you purchase a more expensive ticket, then please appeal by email.
+If travel assistance is agreed, you will need to submit photos of your tickets at the end of each 4 week period to the Student Portal Bursary Button, please see the table below.
 The travel contribution is subject to the attendance %, this will be explained in more detail in the agreement letter.

 HAND IN DATES

-If students are claiming travel support and purchasing the Freedom Ticket, they must obtain a 3i-D card at the beginning of term, please register online at http://www.3i-d.co.uk/, enter Unique Organisation Code BEXA06.
+If students are claiming travel support and purchasing the Freedom Ticket, they must obtain a 3-iD card at the beginning of term, please register online at www.3-id.co.uk, enter Unique Organisation Code BEXA06

 Food contribution - A Refectory Food Card is available which would be topped up regularly based on £2.50 for each college day, subject to the attendance % and funds available.